sirhanzz/CTF-Writeups/2026/OPUCC/Cryptography/onelineduck.md

 <pre><code>sum(x[j] * pow(i + 2, j, MOD) for j in range(len(x))) % MOD</code></pre>

 <p>
+Instead of checking the flag character by character, the program converts every character into its ASCII value and uses those values in a mathematical formula.
-Each character of the flag is converted into its ASCII value.
-These ASCII values are treated as the coefficients of a polynomial.
-The program evaluates this polynomial at 24 different points (2 through 25) and compares the results with the 24 values stored in <code>TARGETS</code>.
+You can think of the flag as the coefficients of a polynomial.
+The program then evaluates this polynomial at 24 different values (from 2 to 25) and compares each result with the corresponding value stored in <code>TARGETS</code>.
+The flag is accepted only if all 24 computed values match the expected ones.
 </p>

 <p>
-Since there are only 22 characters in the entire flag but 24 equations, the system contains enough information to uniquely determine every character.
-Rather than brute-forcing every possible flag, the equations can be solved using modular linear algebra like with SageMath to recover the original bytes of the flag.
+Although the flag consists of only 22 characters, the checker produces 24 independent equations.
+This gives enough information to recover every character uniquely.
+Because of this, brute-forcing the flag is unnecessary and would be impractical.
+A better approach is to model the equations and solve them using modular linear algebra in SageMath, which directly recovers the original flag.
 </p>

 <p>